blutorange/closure-compiler-maven-plugin/README.md

 This plugin combines and minimizes JavaScript files.
 It produces a merged and a minified version.

-Requires at least Java 11.
+Requires at least Java 21 (same as required by closure compiler).

 # Notes regarding changes and updates